 Contact TRAILS if you want accessible* Homer to describe or link to your business or if you want to suggest places or activities to add to our tables.
 If you're a business with a website, you can develop your own content about your accessibility, including descriptions and photos.
 Then TRAILS can add a link going straight to that content.
 And if you want guidance on improving accessibility, check out the resources on this page ideas to improve access, including examples and ideas from Homer businesses and venues.
 (You'll also find links to help you understand ADA "Title III" requirements that businesses should meet to be in compliance with the Americans with Disabilities Act.)

 You can search using

 This website is a work in progress.
 Businesses, locations, and activities are added as we learn about them and their accessibility.
 We rely on businesses and vendors to provide us information about their access conditions.
 We also post “accessible* Homer” videos so YOU can decide whether you're comfortable, for example, being lifted by friends or willing staff onto a boat or helped over a threshold or down a trail or across a beach.

-You can add comments, photos, videos about places you visit.
+Email firstname.lastname@example.org with any comments, photos, videos you'd like to share about places you visit.

 If an offering doesn’t

 Links for exploring Homer onlineTo learn about the Homer area, click on the links below.

 Shorezone click start button and then zoom to Homer on map